-The Group capitalises the spare parts of machines that are high in value, critical to the plant operations and have a life equal to the life of the machine.
-These spare parts are depreciated over the life of the related machine.
+The Group capitalises the spare parts of machines that are high in value, critical to the plant operations and have a useful life equal to or less than the life of the machine.
+These spare parts are depreciated over their specific useful life.